Discover what effects the physical and mechanical properties of your GRP pipes can have and how they could boost your business profit.

-During the past years, several studies were undertaken to investigate the inﬂuence of the applied tow tension, during ﬁlament winding, on the physical and mechanical properties of glass-ﬁbre reinforced pipes.
+During the past years, several studies have been undertaken to investigate the inﬂuence of the applied tow tension, during ﬁlament winding, on the physical and mechanical properties of glass-ﬁbre reinforced pipes.

 The main objective was to increase the performance of the laminate with the same quantity of fibers, lowering the cost of the final product.

 Higher performance = less cost = more profit

 Let me first share some insight with you of an experimental study carried out by P. Mertiny and F. Ellyin at the Advanced Composite Materials Engineering Group, Department of Mechanical Engineering, University of Alberta in Canada.

 In this experimental investigation, tubular specimens were tested under different loading ratios, the stress/strain response was recorded, and functional and structural failure envelopes were developed.
 The mechanical properties were analyzed in conjunction with the measured physical properties: ‘ﬁbre volume fraction’ and ‘effective wall thickness’.

 Before I outline the conclusion let me ask you a question:

 Do you know what a saving of 5% means in the production cost of a large diameter GRP pipe?

 At first thought, 5% may seems like a small percentage, but if we convert the percentage in USD…

 Imagine that your Plant is producing a pipe with a weight of 600 kg/m and that you are producing at an average rate of 10 m/hour.
 This means 6.000 kg/hour.
 Simple maths.